ProvidencePlan/site-feedback/README.md

 		("...","..."),
 	)
 ```
 7. set SMTP settings for emails notifications to be mailed to your choice.
+To change

 ...see ```settings.py.example```.
 Make sure to remove ```.example``` from file name for production.